uviclibraries/tidy-data/4-same-table.md

 # Multiple Types of Observational Units are Stored in the Same Table
 ### Tidy Data Rule(s) Broken: Each type of observational unit forms a table
 <br>
 Select the "should-be-multiple" table from the left pane.
 <br>

-This table holds course descriptions and professor's  google scholar citation statistics.
-These are 2 observations although they do have the "professor in common"
+This table holds course descriptions and professor's  Google Scholar citation statistics.
+These are 2 observations although they do have the "professor" in common.

 ### DUPLICATE THE TABLE: